PhD in Physics

 For the Comprehensive Examination to be successfully completed, all or all but one of the committee, must vote to pass the student on the entire examination, both written and oral.
 A report of this examination, as in the “Doctoral Comprehensive Examination Results Form” (Form D3), carrying the signatures of all members of the committee, must be sent to the Graduate School and the student no later than two weeks after the completion of the examination.

 A failure of either the written or oral section of the examination constitutes failure of the comprehensive examination.
 If a failure is reported, the committee will include in the report an outline of the general weaknesses of deficiencies of the student’s work.
 The student and the committee will work together to identify steps the student might take to become fully prepared for the next examination.
 If at any time the student believes that the advice given by the committee is inadequate, the student may send a written request for clarification to the committee.
-A copy of this request should be sent to the Graduate School as well.
-The committee must respond to this request in writing within two weeks and a copy must be filed with the Graduate School.
+A copy of this request should be sent to the Office of Graduate Studies as well.
+The committee must respond to this request in writing within two weeks and a copy must be filed with the Office of Graduate Studies.
 A student who fails may not take a second examination for 12 weeks.
 Failure to pass two Comprehensive Examinations automatically prevents candidacy.

 Doctoral Candidacy and Continuous Enrollment